Tanngrisnir and Tanngnjóstr: Modern influence

-In the Marvel Comics adaptation of the god, Thor usually relies on his hammer to fly.
-However, in situations where he must transport passengers and/or objects, Thor can summon Tanngrisnir and Tanngnjóstr, both also known as Toothgnasher and Toothgrinder, who arrive already harnessed to his chariot, and can be dismissed with equal ease.
-The two goats were vital in a later Marvel Comics story; they believed a tale of danger to Odin and summoned reinforcements.
-They later made sure various Asgardian children were safe when an invading army threatened.
-They make their live-action debut in the movie Thor: Love and Thunder where they are portrayed as perpetual screamers, based on the popularity of the yelling goat meme.
+Tanngrisnir and Tanngnjóstr have been adapted in Marvel Comics as Toothgnasher and Toothgrinder.

 In the film adaptation of the Speed Racer manga franchise, there is a racecar named after Tanngrisnir, driven by Gothorm Danneskjøld, who is appropriately dressed as a Viking and sponsored by a company called Thor-Axine, referring to the chariot.

 In the Yu-Gi-Oh Trading Card Game, both Tanngrisnir and Tanngnjóstr are represented as "Nordic Beast" Monster Cards.
 They are meant to be used in conjunction with other cards representative of other characters and creatures from Norse mythology, including their master Thor.

 In Rick Riordan's book Magnus Chase and the Gods of Asgard: The Sword of Summer, both Tanngrisnir and Tanngnjóstr appeared.
 They are called Marvin and Otis, respectively, in the book and they are commonly sacrificed by the god Thor, to be reborn the next day.

 In Heidevolk's song "Een met de storm", the "dondergod" (thunder god) rides in a "bokkenkar" (goat cart) over the clouds, alluding to Thor's two goats.

 In the 2018 video-game God of War, the Grip of Tanngiost is a blade pommel that causes shock damage, which can be used on the Leviathan Axe.

 Both goats appear in the Danish Valhalla comics series, and the animated feature based on it.
 The god Thor butchers and cooks one of the rams but strongly warns against breaking the bones.
 Loki persuades Tjalfe (Þjálfi) into sucking the marrow from a leg bone from one of the goats.
 When Thor resurrects the goats the next morning, he finds that one of the goats is lame in the leg and becomes enraged.
 As a result, Thor maintains Tjalfe and his sister as his servants.

+Both goats appear in the game Super Auto Pets as Tandgnost and Tandgrisner.
+There is a food called the Yggdrasil Fruit that summons both of them.